patridge/StackGeography/README.md

 * _Multiple site polling concurrently_ Currently, you can stop polling one site and switch to another and maintain existing markers.
 I would like to make the first window a set of checkboxes and poll them all concurrently.
 Of course, this probably won't happen until I can figure out how to get the most out of the Stack Exchange API quota.
 * _Additional data visualization_ I would like to add some indicators to the question info window to indicate votes/score, answered status, and number of answers.
 * _Refactoring everywhere_ I hope to extract a number of parts from the JavaScript I wrote for this project into reusable chunks, some of which may end up as separate projects (e.g., my wrapper for Google Maps to make it play well with jQuery's deferred system).
-* _[Stack Exchange API Filters](http://kevinmontrose.com/2012/01/06/stack-exchange-api-v2-0-filters/)_ Using filters will greatly reduce the data that the Stack Exchange API has to send back to me for each request.
-Since I use very little of what I get back, filters should make my responses reflect that.

 ###APIs Used